kmavyrle/ElectricityTracker-and-Analytics/README.md

 # ElectricityTracker-and-Analytics
-Coursework: AB0403 Decision Making with Programming and Analytics
+AB0403 Decision Making with Programming and Analytics School Coursework

 # Part 1: Electricity Tracker Program
 ## 1. Objective of the Project